circuitikz/circuitikz/README.md

 More Information can be found in the manual and (maybe) at the wiki of the project located at https://github.com/circuitikz/circuitikz/wiki.

 ## Contact the authors

+For bug reports and enhacement suggestions, the preferred way is to use the issue page on the project  https://github.com/circuitikz/circuitikz/issues .
+Please be ready to provide an example code showing the bug, if any.

+Please do not use the issue page for generic help on how to use the package.
+The manual has a (growing) set of examples; also the quetoin tagged `circuitikz` on  https://tex.stackexchange.com/ are often answered promptly.

 * git: https://github.com/circuitikz/circuitikz
 * Massimo Redaelli (m.redaelli@gmail.com)
 * Stefan Lindner (stefan.lindner@fau.de)